veertuinc/gitlab-runner/README.md

 For a list of compatible versions between GitLab and GitLab Runner, see the [compatibility section](https://docs.gitlab.com/runner/#compatibility-with-gitlab-versions).

-> This is a stripped down and modified version of [the official gitlab-runner](https://github.com/gitlabhq/gitlab-runner/tree/13-11-stable) (version 13.11-stable).
+> This is a lightly modified version of [the official gitlab-runner](https://github.com/gitlabhq/gitlab-runner).
+See the VERSION file for information on which version of the core gitlab-runner we're using.

 ## Anka GitLab Runner Registration Example